Put the work in now for an easier job search later

 How often should you update your CV?

 While there's no hard-and-fast rule about how often you should update your CV, we advise checking it at least every couple of months.
-Additionally, you should definitely update your CV every time your responsibilities or qualifications change significantly, like if you get promoted or complete any training courses.
+Additionally, you should definitely update your CV every time your responsibilities or qualifications change significantly, for example if you get promoted or complete any training courses.

-What's good is that updating your CV isn't a chore if you spend just a few minutes on it regularly ‒ certainly better than waiting years to do a massive overhaul.
+What's good about this approach is that updating your CV doesn't become a chore if you spend just a few minutes on it regularly ‒ certainly better than waiting years to do a massive overhaul.

 What should you update?